bambloo/bambloo-abstraction/README.rst

-Bambloo Physics
+Bambloo Abstraction
 ***

 Introduction
 ============

-This is a repo for my learning of physics.
+This is a repo for my own abstraction of real world.

 License
 =======